wballard/VariableSky/api.markdown

 This provides very automatic data handling, watching for changes from the server and updating angular, and saving on local changes.

-These links hook into the angular lifecycle, and `close` automatically when a on `Scope` `$destroy`.
+These links hook into the angular lifecycle, and close automatically on `Scope.$destroy`.
 No need for you to keep track of them, just do angular stuff as normal.

 You need AngularJs installed to use this method, but Variable Sky